About The Midwest U.S.-Japan Association

 Membership in the Japan-Midwest U.S. Association is comprised of corporations that have direct economic ties to Japan or are interested in developing them.
 The Association has some 100 corporate members.
 Together the Associations, through their annual Joint Meetings, reinforce the economic, political, and cultural ties that link the national economy of Japan with the regional economy of the Midwest.
 Recognition was given to the Midwest U.S.-Japan Association in the Global Partnership agreement signed by President Bush and Prime Minister Miyazawa in January,1992.

 Tommy Thompson, former Secretary of Health and Human Services and Governor of Wisconsin and CEO of Thompson Holdings, chairs the Midwest U.S.-Japan Association.
 The Directors of the Association are drawn from the public and private sector of member States and are nominated by their respective Governors.
 In Tokyo, the Japan-Midwest U.S. Association is chaired by Yuzaburo Mogi, Honorary CEO and Chairman of the Board – Kikkoman Corporation, one of Japan’s oldest corporations and best-known brand names.

-As we plan for this year’s special 51st Joint Meeting in Tokyo, we look forward to reflecting on our past as we plan for our Associations’ future.
-We hope to see many of you in Tokyo!
+As we plan for this year’s 52nd Joint Meeting in Chicago, Illinois, we look forward to reflecting on our past as we plan for our Associations’ future.